gabrielcapela/dashboard-cepea/README.md

 Conversion and insertion into a PostgreSQL database.
 Predictive modeling with XGBoost.
 Historical data visualization and forecasting via Streamlit.
-Fully automated daily updates with GitHub Actions. 🚀 Technologies Used
+Fully automated daily updates with GitHub Actions.

+### Technologies Used:

 * Python 3.10
 * Streamlit – Interactive interface